HTTPArchive/almanac.httparchive.org/src/content/en/2022/security.md

 featured_stat_label_2: TODO
 featured_stat_3: TODO
 featured_stat_label_3: TODO
-unedited: true
 ---

 ## Introduction

 As people’s personal details continue to become more digital, security and privacy are becoming extremely crucial across the internet.
 It’s the website owner’s responsibility that they can secure the data they are taking from the user.
 Hence, it is essential for them to adopt all the security best practices to ensure protection of the user against vulnerabilities that malwares can exploit to get sensitive information.

-Like previous years, we have analyzed the adoption and usage of security methods and best practices by the web community.
-We have analyzed metrics related to the bare essential security measures that every website should adopt such as transport security and proper cookie management.
-We have also discussed the data related to the adoption of different security headers and how they help in content inclusion and preventing various malicious attacks.
+Like [previous years](../2021/security), we have analyzed the adoption and usage of security methods and best practices by the web community.
+We have analyzed metrics related to the bare essential security measures that every website should adopt such as [transport security](#transport-security) and [proper cookie management](#cookies).
+We have also discussed the data related to the adoption of different security headers and how they help in [content inclusion](#content-inclusion) and [preventing various malicious attacks](#attack-preventions).

-We looked at correlations for adoption of security measures with the location, technological stack and website popularity.
+We looked at correlations for [adoption of security measures](#drivers-of-security-mechanism-adoption) with the location, technological stack and website popularity.
 We hope that such correlations encourage all technological stacks to aim for better security measures by default.
-We also discuss some well-known URIs that help towards vulnerability disclosure and other security related settings based on Web Application Security Working Group’s standards and drafts.
+We also discuss some [well-known URIs](#well-known-uris) that help towards vulnerability disclosure and other security related settings based on Web Application Security Working Group’s standards and drafts.

 ## Transport security

 Transport Layer Security ensures secure communication of data and resources between the user and the websites.
-HTTPS uses TLS to encrypt all communication between the client and the server.
+[HTTPS](https://developer.mozilla.org/en-US/docs/Glossary/https) uses [TLS](https://www.cloudflare.com/en-gb/learning/ssl/transport-layer-security-tls/) to encrypt all communication between the client and the server.

 {{ figure_markup(
   caption="The percentage of requests that use HTTPS on desktop.",